jaysoo/react-nx-example/POST.md

 );
 ```

-And in our `apps/react-example/src/environments/environment.ts` file, let's add the giphy entry.
+Then, in our `apps/react-example/src/environments/environment.ts` file, let's add the giphy entry.

 ```typescript
 export const environment = {